txsun1997/Metric-Fairness/README.md

 python cal_bias_score.py --polarity False
 ```

-to get quantized bias, or run
+to get quantized bias without polarity
+or run

 ```bash
 python cal_bias_score.py --polarity True
 ```
+to get quantized bias with polarity

-and both would result in a tiny table (with polarity False):
+and each would result in a tiny table (with polarity False as an example):

 ```
 +------+-------+--------+------+------+-------------+-------------+-------------+------------+--------+---------+---------+---------+-------------+-------------+-------------+-------------+